Parantido/devbox/README.md

 * Cross platform
   - Windows, macOS and Linux ready.

+### TODO
+- ✅ This is only a placeholder :)
+- ❌ GitLab deployment
+- ❌ Unified authentication (KeyLocker?)

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com), [Docker.io](https://docker.com/) and [Docker-Compose](https://docs.docker.com/compose/) installed on your computer.
 From your command line: